DrishtiMalavade/Hotel_management_system/README.md

-# Hotel_management_system
+# The Starfish
-This is a hotel management system developed in python using Tkinter.
-All the assets are designed by me.
+This is a hotel management system developed in python using Tkinter for a hypothetical hotel named The Starfish.
+It consists of a dashboard, customer details, rooms and reports features via which users can manage diff rooms and assign customers to their room.

+This management system uses MySql as a database.